 - The start procedure.

 - The removal of incorrect penalties issued by rFactor 2.

 - The issuing of penalties at the conclusion of an Event.

 9.2 - In some cases, the Race Director may be accompanied by at least one steward to assist in the decision-making in the event of a breach of the Sporting Regulations.

-9.3 - The Race Director or a steward may give instructions to competitors by means of private and/or public messages through rFactor 2's chat system.
+9.3 - The Race Director may give instructions to competitors by means of private and/or public voice messages on SimRacingHub's official TeamSpeak server.

 9.4 - All classifications and results of practice, qualifying, and the race, as well as all decisions issued by the Race Director, will be posted on the Event's official page and forum thread.